Stef4nBr/lanka-web/README.md

 ### Environment Variables

-Create a `.env` file in the backend directory:
+Create a `.env` file in the backend directory with the following variables:

 ```
+# JWT Configuration
 JWT_SECRET=your_secret_key_here

+# Database Configuration
+ADMIN_USERNAME=admin
+ADMIN_EMAIL=admin@example.com
+ADMIN_PASSWORD=password

+# Server Configuration
 PORT=4000
 ```

+**Important:** The `.env` file contains sensitive information and should never be committed to version control.
+Make sure it's listed in your `.gitignore` file.

 ## Browser Support